 |Gender ||Men have a greater risk than women |

 |Dyslipidemia ||Use of statin therapy in addition to lifestyle changes decreases risk in high-risk patients (coronary heart disease or diabetes) |

 |Diabetes ||There is no correlation with glycemic control; however, risk is reduced when blood pressure is controlled |

 |Cigarette smoking ||Abstention from cigarette smoking by nonsmokers and smoking cessation by current smokers decrease risk |

 |Atrial fibrillation ||Risk is decreased with concomitant use of antithrombotic therapy |

 Primary prevention against ischemic stroke focuses on the reduction of modifiable risk factors (see Table 7-1).

 The immediate goal of therapy is to reduce neurologic injury and long-term disability.
 Once the patient is through the hyperacute period, the goal of therapy is to prevent reoccurrence and decrease mortality.

 The treatment for acute ischemic stroke has a narrow therapeutic window; therefore, a timely evaluation and diagnosis is essential.
 There are two pharmacologic agents recommended by the American Heart Association Stroke Council for acute stroke treatment (recombinant tissue plasminogen activator [rtPA/Activase] and aspirin).

 rtPA is a fibrinolytic agent able to achieve early reperfusion and improve neurological outcomes. rtPA exerts its effects via the initiation of local fibrinolysis.
 It binds directly to fibrin thereby causing plasminogen to convert to plasmin.
-Plasmin is the enzyme responsible for clot dissolution. rtPA is administered intravenously at a dose of ...
+Plasmin is the enzyme responsible for clot dissolution. rtPA is administered intravenously at a ...